-We should start a new piece as we do with everything that we want to take seriously in life; methodically and gracefully.
-A new piece needs to be treated as a newborn child; with care.
+We should start a new piano piece as we do with everything that we want to take seriously in life; methodically and gracefully.
+A new piece needs to be treated as a newborn child – with care.

-When starting a new piece we might want to answer the following questions: What is the reason of learning that particular piece?
+When starting a new piece, we may want to answer the following questions: What is the reason for learning that particular piece?
 Is this piece just for our enjoyment?
 Is it to advance our technique to the next level?
 Is it for an audition or an exam?
-Whatever the reason to start a new piece might be, we will have to follow a specific routine in order to learn it properly.
+Whatever the reason to start a new piece may be, we will have to follow a specific routine in order to learn it properly.
 This is a journey of our senses, so we mustn’t arrogantly rush in and try to complete a piece quickly; confidently?
 Yes.

 A new piece is a new experience in our life’s “suitcase” of achievements.
 Learning it properly is important for many reasons.
-Firstly, it can strengthen our technique and prepare us smoothly to the challenges of our future pieces.
+First, it can strengthen our technique and prepare us smoothly for the challenges of our future pieces.
 It will advance our perception of musical styles, so the next piece could be easier to apprehend.

 Moreover, learning a piece properly from the start can have some practical rewards, such as making it easier to pick it up again in the future because it would have stayed in our memory for longer – When we say to learn it “properly” we mean with the right musical techniques.

-Learning a new piece is not only a technical journey but a spiritual too.
+Learning a new piece is not only a technical journey, but a spiritual too.
 In life, we learn much more when we don’t rush things.
-Similarly, if we rush into pressing the keys we won’t be able to learn a piece properly or quicker in that matter.
-This applies to everybody, no matter how “talented” they think they are.
+Similarly, if we rush into pressing the keys, we won’t learn a piece properly or quicker in that matter.
+This applies to everybody, no matter how talented they think they are.
 There is a set of rules that we need to follow, each with our own strengths, to complete a piece.
 I’m sure that a lot of you are thinking: “just open the score and practice, that’s what I’m going to do after I have finished this article!”.
 That’s true actually, but we must put things in order first.
 So here’s how to raise your newborn piece.

-- After we get to know the right hand (or the hand that has the tune), we are being introduced to its coworker — the left.
+After we get to know the right hand (or the hand that has the tune), we are being introduced to its coworker — the left hand.
 Fortunately, we are lucky enough to have two hands, thus it can be handy when playing the piano!
 We perceive the left hand in the same fashion as with our right.
-Left hand is equally- if not more- important to the right as it usually provides us with a foundation for a piece’s melodic structure to rest on.
-It is the hand that makes the right hand’s “storyline” more noticeable and enriched!
+Left hand is equally (if not more) important to the right, as it usually provides us with a foundation for a piece’s melodic structure to rest on.
+It is the hand that makes the right hand’s “storyline” more noticeable and enriched.
 Try to think of the right hand as the top layer we see on a cake; but it is the bottom layers that establish the fundamental taste of a cake.
 Thus, the value of “tasting” the left hand separately is of great significance.

-– A very important rule is that when we try to learn the new piece we should try and play everything correctly in order to avoid developing bad “habits” in a piece.
-For instance, use the correct fingering from the start because it will take many more times later to change it than it took to learn it incorrectly.
+– A very important rule is that when we try to learn the new piece, we should try to play everything correctly in order to avoid developing bad “habits” in a piece.
+For instance, use the correct fingerings from the start, because it will take many more times later to change it than it took to learn it incorrectly.
 Plus, there is no reason to risk sabotaging the piece’s structure and phrasing by choosing to play it with an awkward technique.
-The same applies to the dynamics and the articulations.
+The same applies to both the dynamics and the articulations.
 Apply the proposed dynamics and articulations from the very beginning.
-Also, needless to say, play the right notes from the beginning.
+Also, it’s needless to say, to play the correct notes from the beginning.

 – Now, many pianists wonder if they should play using the same technique when practicing at a slower tempo.
 The answer is yes.
-Execution of articulations and dynamics should not change when we practice slower but should remain regular.
+Execution of articulations and dynamics should not change when we practice at a slower tempo but should remain regular.
 Except of course if we use a passage to improve a particular aspect of our technique.
-For instance, we might want to practice a fast legato arpeggio slowly and staccato in order to secure our finger-control.
+For instance, we might want to practice a fast legato arpeggio slowly and staccato, in order to secure our finger-control.
 Or we might choose to change the rhythmical pattern of a passage and treat it as an exercise material.
 For instance, we could practice Chopin’s study op.
-10 no1 by changing its smooth rhythm.
-So, instead of playing the consecutive semiquavers as written, we could play the first semiquaver of each count dotted, in order to improve the agility of certain right hand fingers.
+10 no1 by changing its smooth rhythm; so, instead of playing the continuous semiquavers as written, we could play the first semiquaver of each count dotted in order to improve the agility of certain right hand fingers.